Tezsure/Tezster-CLI/README.md

 tezster get-provider
 ````

-User has to download file from faucet : https://faucet.tzalpha.net/.
+User has to download file from [faucet](https://faucet.tzalpha.net/).
 After downloading the account file ( tz1***.json) from faucet you need to add the testnet account:

 ```
 add-testnet-account <account-label> <absolute-path-to-json-file> - restores account from faucet json file